 B.4.
 Recordkeeping.
 The amounts reported for each day should reflect the amount outstanding at the "close of business" for that day.
 The term "close of business" refers to the time established by the reporting institution as the cut-off time for posting transactions to its general ledger accounts for that day.
 The time designated as close of business should be reasonable and applied consistently.
-For any day on which the reporting institution was closed, report the closing balance as of the preceding day.
+For any day on which any office of the reporting institution was closed, use the closing balance of the preceding day for that office in preparing the combined report.

-For purposes of this report, the reporting institution is open when entries are made to the general ledger accounts of the institution for the day on which the transaction is conducted.
+For purposes of this report, the reporting institution is open when entries are made to the general ledger accounts of the branch or agency for the day on which the transaction is conducted.